kochm/wp-mendeley-plugin/readme.txt

 <ol>
 <li> Upload archive contents to the `/wp-content/plugins/` directory
 <li> Activate the plugin through the 'Plugins' menu in WordPress
-<li> Obtain Client Id and Client Secret from Mendeley (see http://dev.mendeley.com/applications/register/) - When asked for a callback/redirection URI, specify the URL provided on the options page of the plugin
+<li> Obtain Client Id and Client Secret from Mendeley (see http://dev.mendeley.com/applications/register/) - When asked for a callback/redirection URI, specify the URL provided on the plugin settings page of the plugin (Go to "settings" - "WP Mendeley" and scroll down to the heading "API Keys" and enter the URI specified there.)
 <li> Configure your settings (especially enter Client Id and Client Secret obtained from Mendeley), and press "Request Access Token"
 </ol>